aplawson/openstack-lab/README.rst

 * Network node
 * Compute node

-Now you have a multi-node deployment of OpenStack running with the below services installed.
+When complete, you will have a multi-node deployment of OpenStack running with all required services installed.

 OpenStack services installed on Controller node: